chechelnitskd/prostate_predict/README.md

 ## Compatability

-All android and iOS mobile devices (not iPads, tablets, or desktop).
+All android and iOS mobile devices.

 ## Prostate Predict